hclbaur/sdt-core/docs/SPECIFICATION.md

 <code><i>date-time</i> sdt:dateTime( <i>string</i> )</code>

-A constructor function that returns a date-time as a <i>string</i> in extended ISO-8601 format.
+A constructor that returns a date-time in extended ISO-8601 format.
 Real date-time objects are currently not supported, so all date and time functions operate on strings instead.

-If the argument is a string compliant with extended ISO-8601 format, this function returns a local or zoned date-time string in ISO_LOCAL_DATE_TIME or ISO_OFFSET_DATE_TIME format, or it will throw an exception if no date-time string can be constructed.
+If the argument is a string compliant with extended ISO-8601 format, this function returns a local or zoned date-time string in ISO_(LOCAL_)DATE_TIME format, or it will throw an exception if no date-time string can be constructed.

 Examples: